Teach Remote lab lessons

 wire C = SW[2];

 Set SW[2:0] = C B A for each row and record the LEDR[0] value you read on the camera (1 = lit, 0 = off).
-The expected F column is the function from the truth table; your observed column should match it for both the canonical SOP and the minimal A^C version.
+Use your own truth table to check whether the canonical SOP and your minimized expression agree.

-Did the canonical four-term SOP and the minimal F = A ^ C produce the same LEDR[0] for the rows you checked?
+Did your canonical SOP and your minimized expression produce the same LEDR[0] for the rows you checked?
 In one sentence, say what that confirms about the two expressions.

 > Optional bonus (no upload required).
 Quartus reports how many logic elements a design uses.
-If your lab surfaces that resource report, synthesize the four-term canonical SOP and the one-operator A ^ C and compare their logic-element counts — the minimal form should use fewer.
+If your lab surfaces that resource report, synthesize your canonical SOP and your minimized expression and compare their logic-element counts.
 Treat this as exploration only; the in-IDE resource report is not guaranteed on every lab session, so it is not part of the required evidence.

 The same function as a product of sums